GarhomLee/LeetCode/README.md

 1342.
 Number of Steps to Reduce a Number to Zero
 1404.
 Number of Steps to Reduce a Number in Binary Representation to One 1486.
 XOR Operation in an Array
+1535.
+Find the Winner of an Array Game
+1536.
+Minimum Swaps to Arrange a Binary Grid

 ### Prefix Sum
 325. Maximum Size Subarray Sum Equals k